arthVasavada/cine-scope/README.md

-# CineScope - Movie Streaming Platform
+# CineScope - Movie Recommendation App

-CineScope is a modern movie streaming platform, featuring a responsive design and multiple carousels for trending, featured, and recommended movies.
-Built using **Vite**, **React**, **TypeScript**, **TailwindCSS**, and **Framer Motion** for smooth animations and elegant UI.
+**CineScope** is a modern movie recommendation app that demonstrates API consumption, routing, and state management.
+Built with **Vite**, **React**, **TypeScript**, **TailwindCSS**, and **Framer Motion**, the app allows users to explore trending movies, view detailed pages with trailers and reviews, and save favorites for future reference.

 ## Features

+### Completed
+1. **Fetch and display movie data**:
-- Fetch and display movie data using the TMDB API.
+   - Data is fetched from the TMDb API.
-- Search and filter movies by genre or rating.
+   - Carousels for trending, featured, and recommended movies.
-- Movie detail pages with trailers and reviews.
+2. **Movie detail pages with trailers and reviews**:
+   - Each movie has a dedicated page showing details, trailers, and reviews.
-- Save favorite movies to a user profile.
+3. **Save favorite movies to a user profile**:
-- Multiple carousels with smooth animations:
-  - **Trending Movies**
-  - **Featured Movies**
-  - **Recommended Movies**
-- Custom scrollbars and hidden scroll functionality for a clean UI.
-- Responsive design optimized for all devices.
+   - Favorites functionality allows users to save movies locally.
+4. **Create a carousel of trending movies**:
+   - Animated carousels for trending, featured, and recommended movies.

+### To Be Implemented
+1. **Search and filter functionality**:
+   - Add a search bar to find movies by title.
+   - Enable filtering by genre or rating.

 ## Tech Stack

 - **Frontend**: React, TypeScript, TailwindCSS, Framer Motion
 - **Build Tool**: Vite
-- **API**: TMDB (The Movie Database)
+- **API**: TMDb (The Movie Database)

 ## Setup Instructions

 ### Prerequisites
 - Node.js (v14+)
 - npm or yarn